kshedden/workshops/dair3/meta/meta.md

     the [method of moments](https://en.wikipedia.org/wiki/Method_of_moments)
     to estimate the particular gamma distribution that best matches the null distribution, but this requires estimation of moments of $Q$ which is quite complicated.
-Another option might be to use bootstrap or jaccknife approaches to calibrate the gamma distribution.
+Another option might be to use bootstrap or jackknife approaches to calibrate the gamma distribution.

 - Suppose we have a collection of effect estimates